Nearly 700,000 in Ohio file for unemployment in just 3 weeks - WHIZ News

 CASES

-More than 5,100 people in Ohio have tested positive for the virus and 193 have died, with nearly 1,500 hospitalizations as of Wednesday, according to the state health department.
-Health Director Dr. Amy Acton is now predicting about 1,600 cases a day at the epidemic’s anticipated peak later this month.
-The state has tested more than 53,000 people.
+More than 5,500 people in Ohio have tested positive for the virus and 213 have died, with more than 1,700 hospitalizations as of Thursday, according to the state health department.
+Men make up 65% of the deaths, and 35% are women.
+About 55,000 people have been tested.

-Mahoning County, whose county seat is Youngstown, leads the state with 28 deaths, followed by much larger Cuyahoga County with 23.
-Men make up 66% of the deaths, and 34% are women.

 For most people, COVID-19 displays mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can be more severe, causing pneumonia or death.